What’s the best Planning Poker tool in Zoom? or Teams?

 4. Negotiation with the Product Owner will occur to keep it small AND valuable

-Which Planning Poker tool to use online in video conferencing?
+Which Planning Poker tool to use online in Zoom? or Teams?

 A. First, analog cards are easily made available to anyone.
 So, no firewall to jump over.
 And no licenses needed.
+No security compliance issue.
 Just create them!

-B. Secondly, if you let them create by the team, this naturally creates ownership and some will introduce some fun and/or improvement.
-Especially, if any team member could introduce an extra card.
-Examples I think of are ‘time for an energizer’ or ‘we try to estimate too soon’.
+B. Secondly, each team member could create the card deck themselves.
+As a consequence this fosters ownership.
+Some will introduce some fun and/or improvement.
+Especially, if you encourage any team member, to introduce an extra card.
+For example, ‘time for a break’ or ‘we try to estimate too soon’.

 C. Most importantly, it will naturally enforces any team member to put the camera on.
 Raising opportunities to spot non-verbal signals of anyone.
 That’s great!